 In The News

-Congressman Lynch joined Congressman Walter Jones on "All In with Chris Hayes" to discuss their efforts to declassify the 28 pages of the 9/11 Joint Congressional Inquiry.
+The Patriot Ledger highlighted Congressman Lynch's effort to declassify the 28 pages of the 9/11 Joint Congressional Inquiry.

 Congressman Lynch renewed his call for Wounded Warrior leave, as the current lack of sick leave unfairly hurts disabled veterans from receiving regular medical care and treatment.